smartcontractkit/documentation/docs/architecture-overview/architecture-decentralized-model.md

 ## Overview

-This page describes how data aggregation is applied to produce Chainlink Data Feeds and provides more insight as to how price feeds are updated.
+This page describes how data aggregation is applied to produce Chainlink Data Feeds and provides more insight as to how Data Feeds are updated.

 **Topics**